GrumpyGel/FileBackup/README.md

 | N\*F\*Images\\Template\\Logo.jpg | New file created called Logo.jpg in the Images\\Template directory. |
 | M\*F\*Data\\Settings.xml | The file called Settings.xml in the Data directory has been modified. |
 | D\*F\*APP_CODE\\clsQuery.cs | The file called clsQuery.cs in the APP_CODE directory has been deleted. |

-01 : N*D*Images\Template
-02 : D*D*Survey
-03 : N*F*Images\Template\Logo.jpg
-04 : M*F*Data\Settings.xml
-05 : D*F*APP_CODE\clsQuery.cs

-01 : New directory named "Images\Template".
-02 : Directory Survey has been deleted.
-03 : New file created called Logo.jpg in the Images\Template directory.
-04 : The file called Settings.xml in the Data directory has been modified.
-05 : The file called clsQuery.cs in the APP_CODE directory has been deleted.

 As FileLogCompare is written to support pre class enabled Powershell.
 The Old and New Logs are represented internally by Hashtables converted to Objects.
 Functionality is performed by various Log_* functions that operate on these arrays.
 They are: